Swing Trading Signals

 If we enter at the close of Tuesday and exit at the close of Black Friday we get the following equity curve:

-The Thanksgiving Holiday Effect And Seasonality In Stocks (Black Friday Effect)
+The Thanksgiving Holiday Effect And Seasonality In Stocks (Black Friday Effect Explained)

 Thanksgiving effect on retail stocks – Black Friday – backtest 5